zhangxiaoshuotttt/zhangxiaoshuotttt/README.md

-- 👋 Hi, I’m @zhangxiaoshuotttt
+- 👋 Hi, I’m @Zhang Shuo
-- 👀 I’m interested in python
+- 👀 I’m interested in 3C seismic data imaging, 3C AVO inversion, and FWI.
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I am a master's student in geophysics
-- 📫 How to reach me zs961203@qq.com
+- 📫 How to reach me tozhangshuo961203@gmail.com

 <!---
 zhangxiaoshuotttt/zhangxiaoshuotttt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.